mdagois/gbtools/gbbs/README.md

 Make sure you have the right version of `make`, and then, install the RGBDS toolchain.

 On all systems, GBBS should work as is if all the required executables are in the PATH.
-However, it is possible to define `shell_command_directory` and `rgbds_directory` in `make` to point to directories containing the shell command executables and the RGBDS toolchain respectively.
+However, it is possible to define the `shell_command_directory` and `rgbds_directory` variables to point to directories containing the shell command executables and the RGBDS toolchain respectively.

-### Custom directories

-1. xxx
+There are three ways to define those variables: on the command line, in the makefile itself and in the special file `user.mk`.

+Assuming Windows and that the RGBDS toolchain is in `c:\src\bin`, below is how the variable would be specified on the command line.
+Note that `/` is used instead of `\`, even on Windows, as `make` interprets the latter as an escaping character.

-	make rgbds_directory=c:/src/bin/test all
+	make rgbds_directory=c:/src/bin all

-2. xxx

-	rgbds_directory=c:/src/bin/test

-3. xxx

-	-include config.mk

-Use quotes for path that contains spaces

-xxx 3 ways
-	- cli -> slash instead of blackslash on windows
-	- inside the makefile
-	- -include config.mk
+When defining the variable in the makefile itself, it just needs to be assigned the right value as below.
+Quote (`"`) would be necessary if the directory path were to contain spaces.

+	rgbds_directory = c:/src/bin

+Finally, it is possible to define the variables in a special file, named `user.mk`, placed in the same directory as the makefile.
+GBBS always includes `user.mk` if it exists.
+This method is the preferred one, especially if several people are using the same makefile.
+It keeps the `make` commands simple (i.e. no need to specify the directory every single time), and it does not clutter the makefile with hardcoded paths.

 ### Features